In the Upper Midwest, travel can be competitive.

 This year, winter fizzled so fast some of us didn't get a chance to whine about it.
 For once, we have lots of time to enjoy spring before summer arrives.

-We want to take a spring drive, see fiddlehead ferns unfurl and surround ourselves with that delicate shade of chartreuse that seems to tint the air green.
+Go on a spring drive, see fiddlehead ferns unfurl and surround yourself with that delicate shade of chartreuse that seems to tint the air green.